-In the new facility was the family casket-building business on the first level and apartments on the second level.(2) In one apartment, Charles Schroer Jr. was born who eventually matured and went to work in the family business, then renamed to Charles Schroer and Son.
-It soon became apparent that an extension of the business, into funeral directing, would be of positive fiscal responsibility and sense.
+The new building housed the casket-building operation on the first level and apartments on the second floor.
+2 In one apartment, Charles Schroer Jr. was born who eventually went to work in the family business, expanding into funeral directing.
+The company was later renamed to Charles Schroer & Son.

 In 1914, a three-story fire-proof mortuary was constructed next door.
 1 It was regarded the first fire-proof structure in the city.
 An embalming and preparation area was located in the basement, which the body could be raised via a hand-operated elevator to the chapel on the first level.
 The chapel contained a painting of the “Divine Ruler,” crafted with some considerable expense from a well-regarded painter.
 2 The body could then be raised to a viewing room on the second level.